As an Amazon Associate I earn from qualifying purchases. (Affiliate Disclosure)

 Learn how to brake on slippery and loose surfaces

 Do it with a double leap of care but without timid.
 The real trick to good braking on such surfaces is observation.
-If you are completely aware what is under the wheels, you would be able to cater the proper braking bases on the surface.
-Hence, it is clearly advisable that you always keep an eye to the surface.
+If you are completely aware of what is under the wheels, you would be able to cater to the proper braking bases on the surface.
+Hence, it is advised that you always keep an eye on the surface.

 Practice emergency braking.

-If you are a seasoned motorcycle rider, it is likely that you are capable of pulling the situation off in case of emergency stops.
-The real secrets is by exerting pressure on the front break in order to get your wheel turning on without actually letting the brake off.
-In connection to this, it is very important that you observe a newer height of sensitivity and the only way is to spend extra time for practice.
+If you are a seasoned motorcycle rider, you are likely capable of pulling the situation off in case of emergency stops.
+The real secrets are by exerting pressure on the front brake to get your wheel turning on without actually letting the brake off.
+In connection to this, you must observe a newer height of sensitivity and the only way is to spend extra time for practice.

-Braking needs time and patience in order to be learned and mastered.
-Luckily, there are lots of ways that a novice rider can do in order to improve your braking skill.
+Braking needs time and patience to be learned and mastered.
+Luckily, there are lots of ways that a novice rider can do to improve your braking skill.
 At the end of the day, do keep in mind that the main purpose of observing proper skills is for safety.

 Motorcycle Cornering Techniques

-There are some times where in everything seems to fit together.
+There are times wherein everything seems to fit together.
 However, don’t be fooled because getting through the corner also entails lots of considerations.
 With this in mind, practice is very essential.
 In cornering, do take note that everything is very essential.
-This includes how you look through the corner beforehand, how you sit on your bike, how you intend to use the throttle, how you plan the line and how you brake beforehand.
+This includes how you look through the corner beforehand, how you sit on your bike, how you intend to use the throttle, how you plan the line, and how you brake beforehand.
 Of course, reading won’t be enough so have time to practice actual cornering.